 Clergy You are free to ask any Catholic priest or deacon to officiate at your wedding.
 Clergy of other faiths may also participate in the marriage ceremony.
 Our parish priest or deacon will gladly make arrangements in this regard, if requested.

 Wedding Coordinator The Newman Center employs a wedding coordinator.
 She will meet with you to discuss your wedding ceremony and to answer any questions you might have about the details of your ceremony.
 She will schedule a time for your rehearsal (usually the Friday before your wedding) and will be present on the day of your wedding to assist you.
-Wedding Coordinator: Mary Hill, 323-4600 or 304-8439.
+Wedding Coordinator: Mary Hill at 304-8439.

 Music Coordinator Music is an important expression of our worship as Christians and should reflect the sacred nature of such worship.
 Care should be taken in making plans for your wedding music to ensure that it properly expresses the belief of the Christian community about marriage and love.
 Traditional hymns, classical pieces of music and even contemporary Christian songs are appropriate for a church wedding.
 Our organist or music director will help familiarize you with what is available in this regard.
 The following types of music are not permitted for church weddings: